apostrophecms/docs/docs/reference/field-types/oembed.md

 {% endif %}
 ```

 More likely, you will want to add the full embed code from the media source.
-This should be done in client-side Javascript.
+This should be done in client-side JavaScript.
 Apostrophe provides an API route to get that.

 <!-- TODO: link to the oembed module's API route reference when available. -->
 Submit a `GET` request to `/api/v1/@apostrophecms/oembed/query` with the media URL as the `url` query parameter.
 A successful response will be an object with several properties to help place and style the embed, including an `html` property with the actual HTML markup to embed.